6 Reasons Why You're Not Studying (2021)

 It's likely you know a good amount of content but perhaps not enough to revise everything without not uncovering something new, if this is the case - you're going to have to learn it (if it's applicable to your exam, do make sure it is!)

 If this is you, realise that this doesn't have to be the case if throughout the term you set aside time for learning as you go!
-The feeling of coming to a revision period and purely revising it because deep down you know it all - is fantastic
+The feeling of entering a revision period and purely revising it - because deep down you know it all, is fantastic.

 At this point, we can begin to talk about the exam...please don't flee after reading that!